 University, College, and Accreditation Requirements

-Approximately one-third of the major’s total credits and more than half of the senior-level courses are elected by the student.
+More than one-third of the major’s courses and nearly all of the senior-level courses are elected by the student.
 Of these, there are Discovery Program electives required by the University and other electives required by the department in order to satisfy departmental objectives and accreditation requirements.

-The Discovery Program is described in University Academic Requirements.
-Courses required by the civil engineering major fulfill requirements in Inquiry (CIE 402); Writing Skills (ENGL 401); Quantitative Reasoning (MATH 425); Physical Sciences (PHYS 407); Laboratory Coursework (PHYS 407); Environment, Technology, and Society (CIE 402); and a Senior Capstone Experience (CIE 784/788).
-Therefore, students select electives to satisfy Discovery requirements in Biological Science, Fine and Performing Arts, Humanities, Historical Perspectives, World Cultures, and Social Science.
+1. The Discovery Program requirements are fulfilled by the following courses: Inquiry (CIE 402); Writing Skills (ENGL 401); Quantitative Reasoning (MATH 425); Physical Sciences (PHYS 407); Laboratory Coursework (PHYS 407); Environment, Technology, and Society (CIE 402); Senior Capstone Experience (CIE 784/788), Biological Science (elective), Fine and Performing Arts (elective), Humanities (elective), Historical Perspectives (elective), World Cultures (elective), and Social Science (elective).